 As a young woman, I stood up and shouted, ‘Women should have the right to choose!
 To make our own choices about career, childbirth, marriage, and sexuality – choice, choice, CHOICE!”
 I chose to move in with someone, marvelling at the two-stranded plait of our shared life as I watched my lover sleep.

 As a forty-something mum, I know how little choice we have.
 Career?
 Fine, pick one and limber up for the learning curve.
 Childbirth?
 Whether or not you conceive, and how you conduct a pregnancy and birth, is often not a planning issue – however much you try to orchestrate it, you are meat on Nature’s plate.
 Sexuality?
 Whether you’re gay or straight is nowhere near as important as whether you are loved, and finding the right person can be an excruciating journey with no guarantee of success.

 As an eighty-year-old, it’s quite possible that I’ll just want a cup of tea.

-These three stories are very different, and while experience provides a wealth of stories to be mined, there is definitely a need for the brave, the idealistic… the clear, strong voice of people who have not, in any way, become hesitant.
+These three stories are very different, and while experience provides a wealth of stories to be mined, there’s definitely a need for the brave, the idealistic… the clear, strong voice of people who have not, in any way, become hesitant.
 People who have not forgotten the first time someone saw them naked.
-People for whom a week is still a long time to wait for a Saturday.
+People for whom a week is still a long time to wait to see someone.

 So, twenty-one-year-old writer whose name I have forgotten – when you asked if you should write, I said, “Yes”.
 I’m sorry that I forgot to add, “please.”